mneudert/vagrant-devcommands/README.md

 ### Global Command Definitions

-To have commands available even wihout a `Commandfile` you can define the globally.
+To have commands available even without a `Commandfile` you can define them globally.
 To do this just create a file named `.vagrant.devcommands` in your `$HOME` directory.

 You can use this command to find the correct path if unsure: